US Labor Law for Farmworkers

 AWPA includes the following requirements: agricultural employers must disclose terms of employment at the time of recruitment and comply with those terms; employers, when using farm labor contractors (“FLCs” or “crewleaders”) to recruit, supervise or transport farmworkers, must confirm that the FLCs are registered with and licensed by the U.S. Department of Labor; providers of housing to farmworkers must meet local and federal housing standards; and transporters of farmworkers must use vehicles that meet basic federal safety standards and are insured.
 Like FLSA, AWPA does not apply to smaller employers.

 In the past, agricultural employers have sought Congressional intervention to substantially weaken AWPA’s protections and enforcement.
-These companies generally lobby through trade associations, such as the National Council of Agricultural Employers, the American Farm Bureau Federation, state Farm Bureaus, the California Grape and Tree Fruit League and other commodity-based organizations.
-Such groups make various arguments, including that compliance with AWPA is onerous, that it “unfairly singles out agriculture,” that the enforcement of the law is heavy-handed, and that they are competing in a global economy where many countries have even fewer protections for workers.
+These companies generally lobby through trade associations and other commodity-based organizations.
 Legislative proposals have attempted to lower safety requirements for the transportation and housing of farmworkers, weaken enforcement mechanisms, and narrowly define employment relationships so that many growers could not be held responsible as “employers” for labor violations.
 The agricultural employers’ demands for changes in AWPA are unjustified.
 Instead of being weakened, AWPA and the enforcement of AWPA should be strengthened.